nim-lang/Nim/doc/manual_experimental.rst

 =====================

-Parameter constraints can also be used for ordinary routine parameters; these constraints affect ordinary overloading resolution then:
+Parameter constraints can also be used for ordinary routine parameters; these constraints then affect ordinary overloading resolution:

 .. code-block:: nim